 Specifies the key size.
-Up to a point, a larger key size improves security.
-Increasing key size slows down the initial connection, but has no effect on the speed of encryption or decryption of the data stream after a successful connection has been made.
+Up to a point a larger key size improves security.
+A larger key size slows down the initial connection, but has no effect on the speed of encryption or decryption of the data stream after a successful connection has been made.
 The length of key you should use depends on many factors, including: the key type, the lifetime of the key, the value of the data being protected, the resources available to a potential attacker, and the size of the symmetric key you use in conjunction with this asymmetric key.
 To ensure the best choice for your needs, we recommend that you contact your security officer.
-The default for RSA keys is 2048 bits and 1024 bits for DSA keys.
+The default for DSA keys is 1024 bits and for RSA keys is 2048 bits.
 The minimum allowed value is 512.
 The maximum allowed value is 32768.

 Specifies information for the comment field within the key file.
 Use quotation marks if the string includes spaces.
 If you do not specify a comment, a default comment is created that includes the key type, creator, date, and time.
 Note: The comment is displayed when a passphrase-protected key is used for client authentication.
 Don't store passphrases or other sensitive information in the comment.

 Uses the specified private key to derive a new copy of the public key.